ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 Verifier:

-: An entity that appraises the validity of Evidence about an Attester and produces Attestation Results to be used by a Relying Party
+: A role performed by an entity that appraises the validity of Evidence about an Attester and produces Attestation Results to be used by a Relying Party

 Verifier Owner: